WHO RUNS THE PROGRAMME?

-The programme covers a wide range of disabilities with the simple aim of getting more people involved in sport.
-28 EFL clubs run Every Player Counts programmes that are tailored to the specific needs of their local community.
+28 EFL Clubs run Every Player Counts programmes that are tailored to the specific needs of their local community.

-The 28 EFL Club Trusts deliver activity covering a wide range of disability programmes including wheelchair football, football for visual impairment, learning difficulties, amputees and autism, giving many disabled people access to football for the first time.
+The 28 EFL Club Community Organisations deliver activity covering a wide range of disability programmes including wheelchair football, football for visual impairment, learning difficulties, amputees and autism, giving many disabled people access to football for the first time.

 Although individual programmes will differ from club to club, the emphasis is always on increasing participation, improving health and championing the social benefits of taking part in football.